temitayo-ob/darey.io-projects/project1.md

 -h --- informs on the last modification date

 ### 17 head command
-This command views the first 10 lines of a text, adding an option allows for changing the number of lines displayed.general syntax is : head [option] [file] example of its application is illustrated below
+This command views the first 10 lines of a text, adding an option allows for changing the number of lines displayed. general syntax is : head [option] [file] example of its application is illustrated below
 ![head command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/6a3f726e-88c1-46b0-943b-a67556d067d5)
 options include :